awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Hive
   + Backported [HIVE\-16686](https://issues.apache.org/jira/browse/HIVE-16686)\.
 + Glue with Spark and Hive
-  + In EMR 5\.20\.0 or later, parallel partition pruning is enabled automatically for Spark and Hive when AWS Glue Data Catalog is used as the metastore\.
+  + In EMR 5\.20\.0 or later, parallel partition pruning is enabled automatically for Spark and Hive when is used as the metastore\.
 This change significantly reduces query planning time by executing multiple requests in parallel to retrieve partitions\.
 The total number of segments that can be executed concurrently range between 1 and 10\.
 The default value is 5, which is a recommended setting\.
 You can change it by specifying the property `aws.glue.partition.num.segments` in `hive-site` configuration classification\.
 If throttling occurs, you can turn off the feature by changing the value to 1\.
 For more information, see [AWS Glue Segment Structure](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-Segment)\.

 **Known issues**
 + Hue \(Fixed in Amazon EMR release version 5\.24\.0\)